jia1217/ParallelProgammingLabs/docs/Labs/FFT.md

 }
 ```

 This code reverses the bit order and outputs the new index value.
-This implementation is better as the loop can be entirely unrolled, which gives minimum latency.
-It turned out that after synthesis, the index reverse function doesn't exist at all as it is nothing for hardware (rewiring only).
+This implementation is better as the loop can be entirely unrolled, which imposes minimum latency.
+It turns out that after synthesis, the index reverse function doesn't exist at all as it is nothing for hardware (rewiring only).
 Then, we can use the index to reorder the input series.

 ```c++
 void bit_reverse(cplx x_in[N],cplx x_out[N]){